Pushing Pixels

-Google maps in Wordpress
+Google maps in WordPress

 I have been creating my own Google maps a lot recently, largely in support of an upcoming attempt at the 3 Peaks 24 hour challenge – hiking up the three highest mountains in the UK all in 24 hours.
 I’ve got various maps for the three hiking trails, plus a few put together to help plan training walks.

-I’ve been scratching around for a while experimenting with various ways of sharing these maps, and embedding within a Wordpress blog seems a good thing to do.
+I’ve been scratching around for a while experimenting with various ways of sharing these maps, and embedding within a WordPress blog seems a good thing to do.

 For blogs that you host yourself and can upload new plugins too, there is Inline Google Maps, which gives results like this: